Turpan–Ürümqi–Dahuangshan Expressway

 The Turpan–Ürümqi–Dahuangshan Expressway (吐鲁番–乌鲁木齐–大黄山高速公路), commonly referred to as the Tuwuda Expressway (吐乌大高速公路), is an expressway in the Chinese autonomous region of Xinjiang linking Turpan, Ürümqi, and Dahuangshan, a mountain peak in Fukang.
 Construction began on March 21, 1995, and the expressway opened on August 20, 1998.

-The expressway was originally built with assistance from the World Bank.
+The project was built with the support of a $150 million World Bank loan.
 Currently, the section from Turpan to Xiaocaohu, at the interchange with G3012 Turpan–Hotan Expressway in Toksun, is not built to expressway standards, with grade-separated junctions.
 However, an expansion project is underway to upgrade this section of expressway to expressway standards, as well as expand the remainder of the expressway from 4 to 8 lanes.

 Description

 G30 section

 The expressway begins in the city of Turpan as a continuation of the G30 Lianyungang–Khorgas Expressway (Xingxingxia–Turpan Expressway section), and travels west to Toksun, where it meets the G3012 Turpan–Hotan Expressway (Xiaocaohu–Hoxud Expressway section), which is concurrent with China National Highway 314, at the Xiaocaohu Interchange.
-From there, it continues northwest to Ürümqi, where it meets the G3001 Ürümqi Ring Expressway at the Wulabo interchange south of the city core.
+From there, it continues northwest to Ürümqi, where it meets the G3003 Ürümqi Ring Expressway at the Wulabo interchange south of the city core.
 This section of the expressway is signed as part of the G30 Lianyungang–Khorgas Expressway as well as the new alignment of China National Highway 312.